-2.2 Other cases of locus displacement: high loci5
+2.2 Other cases of locus displacement: high and low loci5

 Locative Shift should be investigated within the broader context of iconic uses of loci, as discussed for instance by Liddell 2003, Kegl 2004, Schlenker et al. 2013, and Schlenker 2014.
 As Liddell 2003 emphasized, multiple examples suggest that loci need not be points in space, but may sometimes be entire areas that serve as simplified pictorial representations of their denotations.
 Schlenker et al. 2013 emphasize that this 'iconic life' is perfectly compatible with a simultaneous 'logical life' of the same loci, functioning as variables.
 Here we retrace basic facts about high and low loci, used in particular to refer to tall and short individuals.
 Their connection with our topic is the following: with Locative Shift, we will see that one can co-opt part of a location-denoting iconic representation (e.g. the top of a tower) to refer to an individual located in the relevant place.
 But this suggests that high and low loci might be a special case of the same phenomenon: when loci are structured areas, one typically points towards a subpart that corresponds roughly to the head, and as a result one may point high or low in signing space simply because the person's head is understood to be high or low in real space.
-Thus one should probably start from a null hypothesis on which high and low loci are a special case of Locative Shift.
+We will suggest that one should probably start from a null hypothesis on which high and low loci are a special case of Locative Shift: in the case of structured (area-based) loci, the head of the locus corresponds to a situation-stage (here: a spatial position) of the head of the denoted individual.